Last Updated: January 1, 2023

 Information Confidentiality and Security

 However, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 We cannot ensure or warrant the security of any information you transmit to us or store with us, and you do so at your own risk.
 We also cannot guarantee that such information may not be accessed, disclosed, altered, or destroyed by breach of any of our physical, technical, or managerial safeguards.
-If you believe your Personal Data has been compromised, please contact us as set forth in the “Contact Us” section.
+If you believe your Personal information has been compromised, please contact us as set forth in the “Contact Us” section.

 If we learn of a security systems breach, we will inform you and the authorities of the occurrence of the breach in accordance with applicable law.

 Woodruff Sawyer is a business associate within the scope of the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and its implementing regulations.
 As a business associate, we restrict the use and disclosure of protected health information (PHI) on behalf of our clients.
 We also provide for the security of electronic protected health information (ePHI) on behalf of clients.
-All of our Privacy and Security policies and procedures ensure compliance with HIPAA’s privacy and security requirements.

 Data Retention

-We only retain personal data for as long as the purposes for which we have initially collected it.
+We only retain personal information for as long as the purposes for which we have initially collected it.
 Where we collect that information through the consent provide by an individual (not client), but that individual withdraws consent, we will delete that information within a reasonable time.
 Where that information is retained and necessary for us to comply with our legal obligations, resolve disputes, enforce our agreements, or comply with insurance regulations, we will retain that information for the period of time required for that purpose or ten (10) years from that date.

 Data Transfer

 Our services are hosted in the United States.
-If you choose to use our services from the European Union or other regions of the world with laws governing data collection and use that may differ from U.S. law, then please note that you may be transferring your client data and personal data outside of those regions to the United States for storage and processing by our service providers.
+If you choose to use our services from the European Union or other regions of the world with laws governing data collection and use that may differ from U.S. law, then please note that you may be transferring your client data and personal information outside of those regions to the United States for storage and processing by our service providers.

-We will comply with GDPR requirements providing adequate protection for the transfer of personal information from Europe to the U.S. Also, we may transfer your data to the U.S., the EEA, or other countries or regions deemed by the European Commission to provide adequate protection of personal data in connection with storage and processing of data, fulfilling your requests, and operating our services.
-We may also transfer your personal data to the other countries or regions not in the EEA or U.S., but will do so only with your consent or where we have agreements in place on such restricted data transfers with the relevant third party.
+We will comply with GDPR requirements providing adequate protection for the transfer of personal information from Europe to the U.S. Also, we may transfer your data to the U.S., the EEA, or other countries or regions deemed by the European Commission to provide adequate protection of personal information in connection with storage and processing of data, fulfilling your requests, and operating our services.
+We may also transfer your personal information to the other countries or regions not in the EEA or U.S., but will do so only with your consent or where we have agreements in place on such restricted data transfers with the relevant third party.
+Woodruff Sawyer does not own, control or direct the use of any of the client data stored or processed by us.
+We process client data on the direction of the client in providing them with services under their relevant agreements with us.
+For client data, Woodruff Sawyer is not acting in the capacity of data controller in terms of the European Union’s General Data Protection Regulation (Regulation (EU) 2016/679, also known as the GDPR) and only acts as a processor on behalf of its clients.

 Changes To Our Privacy Policy